Chapter 1 - Basics

 ctrl+c, ctrl+v

-To copy text, select the text you want to copy using your mouse or keyboard, then press ctrl + C. To paste the copied text, move your cursor to the desired location and press ctrl + V.
+To copy text, select the text you want to copy using your mouse or keyboard, then press

-without the number parameter, and initialize the number field to the default value
+In this exercise, we will create a new constructor for Chapter1 without the number parameter, and initialize the number field to the default value

-constructor by selecting the text using your mouse, then press ctrl + C. Move your cursor to
+of 0.
+Copy the existing Chapter1 constructor by selecting the text using your mouse, then press

-a new line below the constructor, then press ctrl + V to paste the copied text.
+ctrl + V to paste the copied text.
 Remove the number parameter from the newly

-created constructor, and initialize the number field to 0
+created constructor, and initialize the number field to 0.

 Keep your hands on your keyboard